 Homemade Dog Food

-Some dachshund owners prefer to make their dog’s food at home.
-By using your own natural ingredients at home (Recipes by Lifestyle Pet Guru), you know exactly what ingredients your dog is consuming.
+Some Dachshund owners prefer to make their dog’s food at home.
+By using your own natural ingredients at home, you know exactly what ingredients your dog is consuming.
 This is especially helpful with a dog that has any food allergies.

-Your vet can recommend a well-balanced meal plan and amount per serving for your dog if you are interested in creating your dog’s food at home.
+Talk to your vet for recommendations on a well-balanced meal plan and amount per serving for your dog if you are interested in creating your dog’s food at home.

 Puppy Feeding Schedule:

-For Puppies, look for a dry dog food, formulated for puppies, that includes more protein and fatty acids to help build strong muscles and maintain healthy energy levels.
+For dogs under the age of one, look for a dry dog food formulated just for puppies.
+High quality puppy food usually includes more protein and fatty acids to help build strong muscles and maintain healthy energy levels.

 Set the puppy’s dog food bowl down for 20 minutes at a time.
 Then, take the bowl up until the next feeding.
 That way you can tell if they are getting too much or need a little more food depending on their appetite.